publicinnovation/openorg/chapters/1_executive-summary.md

 1. __DISCOVERY:__ Identifying unmet needs and opportunities.
 2. __IDEATION:__ Forcing serendipitous collisions to generate new ideas.
 3. __CO-PRODUCTION:__ Supporting the co-development of civic and social innovations.
-4. __INTRAPRENEURSHIP:__ Giving public pervants and social impact leaders the tools to evangelize change.
+4. __INTRAPRENEURSHIP:__ Giving public servants and social impact leaders the tools to evangelize change.
 5. __DEPLOYMENT:__ Deploying solutions through civic and social entrepreneurship.
 6. __STORYTELLING:__ Measuring progress and celebrating success.